isomerpages/moe-bukitviewpri/pages/Announcements.md

 </div>
 <p></p>
 <h2><strong>Offering of Hindi as In-School Parallel Programme</strong></h2>
-<p>Please be informed that the school will <u>not</u> be offering Hindi as
+<p>Please be informed that the school has not been offering Hindi as
 In-School Parallel Programme (ISPP) for P1 students from 2024.
-P1 students may offer Hindi at a nearby weekend centre (Beacon Primary, Rulang Primary or Lakeside Primary).
+P1-P3 students may offer Hindi at a nearby weekend centre (eg. Beacon Primary, Rulang Primary or Lakeside Primary).
 For enquiries, please contact HOD/MTL Mrs Kimberley Lin at 6566 1980 or bukitview_ps@moe.edu.sg.</p>
 <p></p>